JSBSim-Team/jsbsim/joss_paper/paper.md

 # Summary

 JSBSim is an open-source, platform-independent, data-driven flight dynamics software library for aerospace research, simulation development, and education.
-It provides a high-fidelity, fully scriptable environment for modeling aircraft dynamics, propulsion, control systems, and flight conditions.
+It provides high-fidelity modeling of aerospace vehicle dynamics, and includes propulsion, control systems, and aerodynamics models, as well as environmental models such as atmosphere, gravity, and geodesy.

 JSBSim can be used in batch mode, running faster than real-time for flight analysis, monte carlo analysis, AI training, or incorporated into an interactive flight simulator environment such as FlightGear, Unreal Engine, or Outerra and run in real-time.